 Homeopathic medicines for heart diseases

 Crataegus: It is a heart tonic.
-Heart muscles seem flabby, worn out.
+Heart muscles seem flabby, and worn out.
 Heart weakness with oppression, stitches and insomnia.
 Extreme dyspnea on least exertion without much increase of pulse.
 Heart dilated, first sound weak.
 Incompetent valves, valvular murmurs.

 Cardus marianus: Effective for heart failure with liver complaints.
 Pain pressure and stitches in the region of the heart, oppression on deep breathing.